nest-desktop/nest-desktop/docs/user/usage-advance/synapse-model.rst

    :align: right
    :target: #measure-synaptic-weights

-Weight recorder is not a typical recorder like others.
+A weight recorder is not a typical recorder like others.
-It can only assigned to a synapse model to measure its weight.
+It can only be assigned to a synapse model to measure its weight.

 First, import :bdg:`WEIGHT RECORDER` from GitHub.
-You need to copy synapse model whose weight should be recorded.
+You need to copy the synapse model whose weight should be recorded.
-Select copied synapse model for a connection between neurons.
+Select the copied synapse model for an existing connection between neurons.

-Create a node with :bdg:`WEIGHT RECORDER` and connect to a connection (Use target connection instead of target node).
+Create a node with :bdg:`WEIGHT RECORDER` and connect it to a connection (use the connection as the target instead of a node).
 You can see in the copied synapse model that it is assigned to :bdg:`WEIGHT RECORDER`.

 .. image:: /_static/img/screenshots/synapse/weight-recorder-graph.png